 As soon as you file a petition to begin the bankruptcy process, your utilities cannot be shut off for 20 days.
 It’s best if you complete all the bankruptcy paperwork at the same time that you submit the petition, but if you can’t, then be sure to do it within 14 days.
 That 20 day utility shutoff prevention period gives you almost 3 weeks of breathing room, and the professionals at Burr Law will be there to help you strategize your next moves.

 The utility company (WE Energies) will send you a deposit letter approximately 20 days after filing the bankruptcy petition.
 You are required to pay this deposit.
+This is really important!
 If you do not pay it, then the utility company will shut you off.
 You need to pay the deposit and pay your gas and electric bill on time and in full for the next twelve months.
-At the end of that 12-month period, the utility company will refund your deposit with interest.
+These are the bills for the monthly usage, not the past due amounts.
+At the end of that 12 month period, the utility company will refund your deposit with interest.

 A Chapter 7 bankruptcy takes anywhere from 3 to 6 months and at the end of it, all your unsecured debts will be discharged.
-That means that any back money you owe to your utility company will be eliminated (along with credit card debt, for instance).
-So bankruptcy will definitely prevent your utilities from being cut off for 20 days; and it can provide you a way to get rid of the debt you owe.
+That means that any past due amounts you owe to your utility company will be completely discharged (along with credit card debt, medical debt, and other unsecured debts).
+So bankruptcy will definitely prevent your utilities from being cut off for 20 days, and it can provide you a way to get rid of the debt you owe entirely.

 Filing for bankruptcy is a big decision and if your primary concern is your utility bills, it is likely that a less radical solution can be found.
 When you have mounting medical debt, credit card debt, and other obligations along with your utility bills, then bankruptcy may be your best option.
 You can always consult with the professionals at Burr Law to clarify your situation.